-We’ve created this list for those who may not have read many (or any) Batman comics before, so that you can kind of make your way into the comic book adventures, without feeling lost or confused.
-This is a selection of eight of the best Batman comics which are not only excellent in their own right, but are also great intros to the Batverse.
+We’ve created this list for those who may not have read many (or any) comics before, so that you can make your way into these adventures, without feeling lost or confused.
+This is a selection of eight of the best Batman comics which are not only excellent in their own right, but are also great intros to the Batverse ahead of new movies for the hero.

 Here’s our selection of the best Batman comics: